MohammadGhorbani-dev/university-student-portal/README.md

 > A modern, responsive university student portal built with React, Vite, Tailwind CSS, and Firebase.

+🌐 Accessing the Live Demo

+Important for users in Iran: Due to network restrictions affecting access to some Google/Firebase services from Iranian IP addresses, the Live Demo may not work correctly without a VPN or another network connection that can access these services.

+If the application does not load, authentication fails, or Firebase data cannot be retrieved, please enable a VPN and reload the page before testing the demo.

 ## 🌐 Live Demo

 **https://university-portal-demo.web.app**

+> **Important for users in Iran:** Due to network restrictions affecting access to some Google/Firebase services from Iranian IP addresses, the Live Demo may not work correctly without a VPN or another network connection that can access these services.
+>
+> If the application does not load, authentication fails, or Firebase data cannot be retrieved, please enable a VPN and reload the page before testing the demo.

 ## 📋 Overview